cordmaur/WaterDetect/README.md

 # WaterDetect

+Author:
+Supervisor:
+Article: In version by RSE: TITLE
+Funding project:

 Water Detect Algorithm

 The objective of this product is generate water masks automatically for Sentinel 2 and Landsat images.